+factsheet

-factsheet Coming out of hospital
+Coming out of hospital

 It is helpful to know what to consider if you're looking to care for someone who is coming out of hospital, especially if their needs have changed.
 This factsheet explains what to expect, the steps that should be followed, your rights as a carer, and what to do if things go wrong.
-This information applies to people living in England.
+It applies to people living in England.

+See carersuk.org/covid-19-a-z for specific updates relating to preparing for someone leaving hospital during the COVID-19 pandemic.

 Contents

 If the person you care for is in hospital 2

 An outline of the discharge procedure 2

 What is a discharge assessment?
 4

-The carer's assessment 7
+The carer's assessment

-Discharge from a mental health facility 7
+Discharge from a mental health facility

 Other important things to think about 10

 Complaints 11

 Further help 14

-Other organisations 14
+Other organisations 15

 If the person you care for is in hospital

 If the person you care for is in hospital, you may be faced with important decisions.
 You may be considering taking on this caring role for the first time and don't know what to expect.
 Or you may have already been caring for the person, but their needs have now increased or changed.

 One important thing to remember is that it is your choice whether or not to take on a caring role.
 Think about the type and amount of support you are able to provide and what help you might need.
 For example, you may be able to help with shopping and meals but feel that you would both like someone else to help with personal care.
 It is important for you to consider how your caring role is likely to affect your life and wellbeing.

 An outline of the discharge procedure

 Each hospital will have its own discharge policy based on guidance from the Government.
 You can request a copy of the hospital's discharge policy from the ward manager or from the Patient Advice and Liaison Service (PALS) department of the hospital.

 Discharge planning starts as soon as the person you care for is admitted to hospital.
 It is important to let the hospital staff know as early as possible if you are a carer or thinking of taking on the role.
 A discharge coordinator (or ward care coordinator) should be available to coordinate the planning process.
 They will act as a key person for you to contact to find out what the discharge plans are.

 Should I, as a carer, be involved in the discharge procedure?